UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 **Question 2**

-How many colours (approximately by a rule of thumb) should you begin to reconsider colour as an effective channel to represent your data?
+ **After** how many colours (approximately by a rule of thumb) should you begin to reconsider colour as an effective channel to represent your data?

 <choice id="2" >
 <opt text="3" >